 The science comes first.
-The product follows.

-Every design decision is grounded in learning science — not hunches, not trends, not what looks good in a demo.
+Every design decision is grounded in learning science β€” not hunches, not trends, not what looks good in a demo.

 We analysed tens of peer-reviewed research papers across cognitive science, educational psychology, and instructional design.
 Not to decorate a landing page with citations.
-To answer a straightforward question: what does the evidence say about how people actually learn?
+To answer a straightforward question:

-Eight methods came through consistently — backed by large-scale meta-analyses, replicated across hundreds of studies, and confirmed across age groups and subjects.
-Some shape every conversation; others shape how the tutor is built.
-Together, they help students actually understand the material — not just read about it.
+Six teaching methods came through consistently β€” backed by large-scale meta-analyses, replicated across hundreds of studies, and confirmed across age groups and subjects.
+Plus two design principles that determine whether those methods actually reach your specific exam.
+Together, they help students understand the material β€” not just read about it.

 1